mehta-lab/microDL/docs/source/index.rst

 * Training: Building and training 2.5D or 2D U-Net models for regression or segmentation
 * Inference: Use your trained model to predict full size images.

-This documentation goes in depth into the functions and classed of microDL.
+This documentation goes in depth into the functions and classes of microDL.
 For a user overview of how to run it, please see our `GitHub repository <https://github.com/mehta-lab/microDL>`_ and the readme markdown files within it.